 We are currently developing Talis One tests for COVID-19, other respiratory infections, infections related to women's health and sexually transmitted infections.
 We estimate that the total potential annualized addressable market opportunity for COVID-19 tests in the United States exceeds \$7.0 billion, based on an estimate of daily testing demand of 750,000 tests as of June 2020 and an estimated price of \$25 per COVID-19 test, which is roughly 50% of the Centers for Medicare & Medicaid Services (CMS) reimbursed price of approximately \$50.
-We estimate that the potential annualized addressable market opportunity in the United States for our Talis One tests in development for infections related to women's health and sexually transmitted infections was approximately \$3.9 billion in 2019.
+We estimate that the potential annualized addressable market opportunity in the United States for our Talis One tests in development for infections related to women's health and sexually transmitted infections and our COVID-Flu Panel was approximately \$5.5 billion in 2020.
 We believe the market opportunity outside the United States for our tests in development is at least as large as the domestic market.